-Note on complexity levels of the rated instrument: CARE Ratings has classified instruments rated by it on the basis of complexity.
-This classification is available at www.careratings.com.
-Investors/market intermediaries/regulators or others are welcome to write to care@careratings.com for any clarifications.
+Note on complexity levels of the rated instrument: CARE Ratings Ltd has classified instruments rated by it on the basis of complexity.
+Investors/market intermediaries/regulators or others are welcome to write to care@careedge.in for any clarifications.

 Contact us